 Field-hunting tip

-Look in kimberlite pipes country — that is the host setting where amakinite typically forms.
+Look in kimberlite pipes country, the host setting where amakinite typically forms.
 If you start seeing serpentine, calcite, magnetite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, massive habit, so train your eye for that shape before scanning the outcrop.